appdevdesigns/ab-production-stack/README.md

   and other settings.
 Then, run `$ docker swarm init` to enable the Docker stack feature.

-  In order to issue Docker commands, your account must either have root access, or be part of the *docker* group.
+  In order to issue Docker commands, your user account must either have root access, or be part of the *docker* group.

 ## Start AppBuilder